On this page

 Presentations

-Presentations are planned to start as soon as possible after the last team has finished but no later than 12.30pm.
+Presentations are planned to start as soon as possible after the last team has finished each race (approximately 12pm for seniors and 2pm for juniors).

 Awards presented